guilhermesmartins/postmetria-challenge/README.md

 The frontend is developed in Vue, and interacts directly with the blade file (welcome.blade.php).
 Inside the JS folder, vue contains the components used in the application, and the App.vue file, that agroups all the components in the main and unique page of the application.

 The file webpack.mix.js contains the configs needed for webpack to work well.

+This is my first project with Laravel, so any suggestion is very well accepted!